CandyCoded/CandyCoded/README.md

 #### GetMaterialsInChildren

-Returns an array of materials attached to renderers that are children of the supplied game object.
+Returns an array of materials attached to renderers that are children of the supplied GameObject.

 ```csharp
 Material[] materials = CandyCoded.Materials.GetMaterialsInChildren(gameObject);